hannahprice/SpendingTracker/README.md

 - Fluxor for state management
 - MudBlazor for UI components and styling
 - BUnit for UI component tests
-- TestWebApplicationFactory for in-memory integration tests
+- TestWebApplicationFactory and Docker for integration tests
 - Verify for capturing test output
 - Mediatr and CQRS pattern for API project